adamsilver/adamsilver.io-jekyll/_drafts/2015-01-15-the-boring-front-end-developer.md

 categories: web
 ---

-*Hip* front-end developers are always pushing the envelope, embracing the latest, greatest and shiniest of frameworks and libraries.
-Cool front-end developers are more than happy to be making websites look and behave like an app.
-"Which app?" you may ask. iPhone?
+*Cool* front-end developers are always *pushing the envelope*, jumping out of their seat to use the latest and greatest and shiniest of UI frameworks and libraries. *Cool* front-end developers are *bridging the gap* between native apps and web and so will strive to make the UI look and behave like an app. *Which app?* you may ask. *iPhone?
 Android?
-What version?
-All good questions, alas this is another topic all together.
-There is another breed of front-end developer.
-Not all are cool or hip.
-Some front-end developers are *boring* and here is an ode to the boring front-end developer.
+What version?* All good questions, alas another topic all together.
+Eerily, there is another kind of front-end developer, cannot always be found in the limelight, the *boring* front-end developer.
+Here is an ode to the *boring* front-end developer.

 ## 1. Preprocessors